Clever-ISA/Clever-ISA/specs/Vector.md

 The structure of the direct register operand is changed to the following: `[000 yyy ss x rrrrrrr]`.
 The meaning of each indicated group of bits is the same as the original structure for the Main specification.

-The notable changes are as follows: The third most significant bit (previously) reserved, is changed to be a control bit for register operands. `r` is expanded to be 7 bits to accomidate accessing vector registers as normal.
+The notable changes are as follows: The third most significant bit (previously) reserved, is changed to be a control bit for register operands. `r` is expanded to be 7 bits to accommodate accessing vector registers as normal.

 ### Vector Register Operands

 A new class of operand, modifying the Register operand structure is defined for use in vectorized instructions.
-The strucutre of vector register operands is the following `[001 y ssss xx 1 rrrrr]`
+The structure of vector register operands is the following `[001 y ssss xx 1 rrrrr]`

 Where: `y` and `xx` are reserved for future use, `ssss` is the extended size control value=`log2(size)`, and `1rrrrr` is the vector register number discarding the least significant bit.
 Vector Register Operands address pairs of vector registers, according to `rrrrr`: For example, rrrrr=00000 accesses `v0` and `v0h`.
 Non vector registers may not be address using this operand type, and